vackosar/vackosar.github.io/_posts/2022-03-05-transformers-self-attention-mechanism-simplified.md

         class="figure-img img-fluid rounded lazyload"
         data-src="/images/self-attention-calculation-visualisation.png"
         alt="self-attention calculation visualization"/>
-    <figcaption class="figure-caption">Each query is multiplied with each key.
-Then we sum up over corresponding values.
-So on the output, we get the same sequence length and dimension.</figcaption>
+    <figcaption class="figure-caption">Output and input have the same sequence length and dimension.
+Weight each value by similarity of the corresponding query and key.
+For each sequence position output sum up the weighted values.</figcaption>
 </figure>

 Transformer's self-attention layer computes differentiable key-value search and summation on the input sequence.